 An operating expense is any expense incurred as part of normal business operations.
 Depreciation represents the periodic, scheduled conversion of a fixed asset into an expense as the asset is used during normal business operations.
 Since the asset is part of normal business operations, depreciation is considered an operating expense.

 However, depreciation is one of the few expenses for which there is no associated outgoing cash flow.
-The reason is that cash was expended during the acquisition of the underlying fixed asset; there is no further need to expend cash as part of the depreciation process, unless cash is expended to upgrade the asset.
+The reason is that cash was expended during the acquisition of the underlying fixed asset; there is no further need to expend cash as part of the depreciation process, unless it is expended to upgrade the asset.
 Thus, depreciation is a non-cash component of operating expenses (as is also the case with amortization).

 If a business has a large fixed asset investment, this means that the non-cash depreciation portion of its operating expenses can greatly overstate the amount of month-to-month cash outflow actually being caused by company operations.